 If you or a loved one suffered injury from a product in Jacksonville, call the Law Offices of Anidjar & Levine to discuss your accident.
 Our defective products lawyers help injured victims hold manufacturers and other parties along the supply chain financially liable for preventable injuries that result from defective products.
-We may be able to help you recover your losses and expenses, too.
+Our Jacksonville personal injury lawyers can help you recover your losses and expenses, too.

-Despite product safety regulations, many defective products make their way to market.
-People sustain serious and even fatal injuries from defectively designed or manufactured everyday items, tools, and equipment—even when they use it with care.
+Despite product safety regulations, many defective products enter the market.
+People sustain severe and even fatal injuries from defectively designed or manufactured everyday items, tools, and equipment—even when they use them with care.

 Manufacturers have a legal duty to distribute reasonably safe products, provide necessary instructions for use, and adequately warn consumers of risks.
-When they fall short of these basic standards and consumers suffer injury as a result, manufactures can be liable for the harm their products cause.
+When they fall short of these basic standards and consumers, suffer injury as a result, manufacturers can be liable for the harm their products cause.

 Florida law provides certain protections for consumers, allowing them to pursue compensation from businesses whose products cause them harm.
-There are various legal theories that determine how you and your lawyer approach your case, from negligence to breach of warranty.
+Various legal theories determine how you and your lawyer approach your case, from negligence to breach of warranty.
 At a minimum, to qualify to file a claim and recover damages for a defective product case, you must be able to prove the following:

 - The product was defective;